 To confirm their results, the researchers injected an antibody into the mice that had severe reactions.
 The antibody eliminated the MMC9 cells and the food allergy reactions dissipated.

 When the cells were reintroduced into those mice, the food allergy reactions returned.

 The researchers then examined small biopsy samples from the intestines of food allergy patients.
 They found significant genetic impressions of the IL-9 protein in those samples.
 The researchers are now trying to find the human equivalent of the MMC9 cells they found in the mice.

 “Certain people must have this type of cell in their G.I. [gastrointestinal] tract,” Wang told Healthline.

 How This Information Could Help

-Food allergies affect 4 to 6 percent of children and 4 percent of adults, according to the Centers for Disease Control and Prevention.
+Food allergies affect 4 to 6 percent of children and 4 percent of adults, according to

 Eight types of food account for 90 percent of all reactions, according to the American College of Allergy, Asthma and Immunology (ACAAI).

 They are eggs, milk, peanuts, tree nuts, fish, shellfish, wheat, and soy.
 In children, the most common culprits are milk, eggs, and peanuts, according to the ACAAI website.

 Wang noted that 40 percent of children have some food sensitivity, but only 8 percent of that group develops severe food allergies that lead to anaphylactic shock.